jkilfoy/sp21/proj2/gitlet-design.md

 ### StagingArea

 A class representing the StagingArea in the repository.
 Tracks which files have been added, modified and removed, and contains utility methods for updating the Staging Area.
-Maintains a reference to the directory `.gitlet/stage`, and a FolderManager for the blobs in `.gitlet/stage/staged_blobs`.

 ####Fields